TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _static-file-cache:
     -   *Static File Cache*

-        Static file cache in TYPO3 is an extension that is used to store pre-rendered pages as static files to improve performance, like a static page generator.
+        Static file cache is an extension that is used to store pre-rendered pages as static files to improve performance, such as a static page generator.

     ..  _styleguide:
     -   *Styleguide*

-        The styleguide extension is a collection of example TCA-based content elements to showcase the functionality of TYPO3.
+        The styleguide extension is a collection of sample TCA-based content elements to showcase the functionality of TYPO3.
 It also features an example page tree for both these backend elements, as well as a frontend example site.
-        On top of that, the module showcases all GUI elements (like dialogs, alerts, colors, accordions, grids, ...) that TYPO3 uses in the backend.
+        The module also showcases all GUI elements (like dialogs, alerts, colors, accordions, grids, ...) that TYPO3 uses in the backend.

     ..  _svg-tree: